PROJECTS

 Crisis Event Support

 Following a crisis event, the TSW team responds to the district to offer support and resources.
 A crisis event is defined by any event that causes strong emotional reactions that interfere with the ability to function with ones daily life.
 This includes critical incidents, workplace injury/death, death/severe injury of a client, death of another employee, workplace violence/threats, natural disasters.
-If you or someone you know is in need of our services, please have your leadership staff email us at TSW@marshall.edu
+If you or someone you know is in need of our services, please have your leadership staff email us at [email protected]

 Peer Support

-Our dedicated team proudly oversees Peer Support Groups tailored to DHHR workers across all districts.
+Our dedicated team proudly oversees Peer Support Groups tailored to DoHS workers across all districts.
 These groups are driven by you and provide a valuable platform for staff to engage in meaningful conversations about their experiences, confront challenges together, and celebrate their achievements alongside like-minded peers.
 This initiative presents a unique opportunity for you to share your invaluable perspective and unique strengths, ultimately contributing to the growth and support of others within the organization.
 By participating in these Peer Support Groups, you actively contribute to the formation of a strong and uplifting support network, a powerful defense against the potential toll of Secondary Traumatic Stress and Vicarious Trauma.
-We encourage you to reach out to TSW@marshall.edu to discover a group located near you!
+We encourage you to reach out to [email protected] to discover a group located near you!

-DHHR Employee Mental Health Support Program
+DoHS Employee Mental Health Support Program

 Regional Mental Health Care Centers